alexklibisz/elastiknn/ann-benchmarks/readme.md

 This directory contains an integration with [ann-benchmarks](https://github.com/erikbern/ann-benchmarks), which is the primary benchmark suite for Elastiknn.

+## Requirements

+- Python3 installed
+- Docker installed

 ## Recipes

 ### Hello World

+This is useful for making sure our environment is setup correctly to run the benchmarks.

+Run the Elastiknn

 ### Run benchmarks in containers